 The Somerville is one of a family of ties invented by Topologist, who has a set of excellent articles and videos about them.

-5Pass the bight under the wraps and up through the loop that you made in step 3.
+7Pass the bight under the wraps and up through the circle made by the standing part.

-6Pull on the bight and the standing end to snug the knot.
+8Pull the bight and standing part simultaneously to snug the knot.